On the Stochastic-Quantum Correspondence: A unification of classical and quantum mechanics

 If $m>1$, the interaction is strong enough, and the variance decreases with $N$, meaning that the system behaves more like a single entity for more and more particles. \\\\ Now that we have seen some simplified models, we can go on to prove a more general statement regarding the classical limit whenever a large system of stochastically evolving particles is involved.
 First of all, we have to define some previously used notions precisely: \begin{definition} A system of $N$ particles is under a \textit{cohesive force} whenever the particle coordinates, relative to the centre of mass, have a covariance that tends to $0$ for the limit $N\to\infty$.
 Specifically, let $s_i$ be such a relative coordinate for the $i$-th particle: $s_i=r_i-R_{CM}$.
 Then:

-\end{definition} Intuitively, this definition means that the particles' movement becomes less random whenever the number of particles increases, since a higher number of total particles means a greater attractive force to the centre of mass and therefore less random movement about it. \\\\ Then, in a bounded system (\textit{i.e.}, one where the stochastic variables are bounded by some value: $|s_i|\le K\quad \forall i$) we can prove the following propositon: \begin{proposition} In a bounded system of $N$ particles under a cohesive force, all central $m$-th moments ($m\ge2)$ for the relative coordinates tend to $0$ for $N\to\infty$. \end{proposition} \begin{proof} Using the boundedness of each random variable $s_i$:
+\end{definition} Intuitively, this definition means that the particles' movement becomes less random whenever the number of particles increases, since a higher number of total particles means a greater attractive force to the centre of mass and therefore less random movement about it.
+That is because the covariance of the system tends to $0$ for large $N$, meaning that their movement is less random, and this loss of randomness due to vanishing covariance is identified as the effect of a cohesive force linking the particles together. \\\\ Then, in a bounded system (\textit{i.e.}, one where the stochastic variables are bounded by some value: $|s_i|\le K\quad \forall i$) we can prove the following proposition: \begin{proposition} In a bounded system of $N$ particles under a cohesive force, all central $m$-th moments ($m\ge2)$ for the relative coordinates tend to $0$ for $N\to\infty$. \end{proposition} \begin{proof} Using the boundedness of each random variable $s_i$:

-\end{proof} This proposition will be crucial for the classical limit theorem that will be later proven. \\\\ Another important definition to make is the following: \begin{definition} A system of $N$ particles is under a short-range interaction whenever $\sum_{j=0}^\infty\text{Cov}(s_i,s_j)$ converges. \end{definition} \begin{remark} The sum in the previous definition is to be understood as a limit when the system tends to $N\to\infty$, since otherwise the sum is over a finite index $j$. \end{remark} \begin{lemma} In a system under a short-range interaction, the covariance between two particles tends to $0$ when the distance between them tends to infinity. \end{lemma} \begin{proof} Let us order the system of particles in increasing distance to the origin \footnote{If two of them are at the same distance to the origin, just order them randomly or by any other means}.
+\end{proof} This proposition will be crucial for the classical limit theorem that will be later proven. \\\\ Another important definition to make is the following: \begin{definition} A system of $N$ particles is under a short-range interaction whenever $\sum_{j=0}^\infty\langle s_i,s_j\rangle $ converges. \end{definition} \begin{remark} The sum in the previous definition is to be understood as a limit when the system tends to $N\to\infty$, since otherwise the sum is over a finite index $j$. \end{remark} \begin{lemma} In a system under a short-range interaction, the covariance between two particles tends to $0$ when the distance between them tends to infinity. \end{lemma} \begin{proof} Let us order the system of particles in increasing distance to the origin \footnote{If two of them are at the same distance to the origin, just order them randomly or by any other means.}.
 Then, since the sum of the short-range interaction converges, we necessarily have that:

 where $d$ is a distance and $s_d$ is a particle at a distance $d$ from the particle $s_i$. \end{proof} This lemma gives the reason behind the name \textit{short}-range interaction, since the correlation vanishes with the distance.
 With this, we can prove the main theorem: \begin{theorem} The centre of mass of a system of $N$ identical particles under a cohesive, short-range, analytical interaction evolves according to Newton's second law for the expectation value: